chetflowers/vpn-wireguard-vltr/docs/outline.md

-# Project Roadmap: VPN Setup Using VLTR and WireGuard
+# Project Roadmap: VPN Setup Using Vultr and WireGuard

 ## Introduction
 Overview of the project and its objectives.

 ## Prerequisites
-- A VLTR cloud account and instance details.
+- A Vultr cloud account and instance details.
 - Basic Linux command-line knowledge.
 - Installed WireGuard on both server and client machines.

 ## Step-by-Step Process

-### 1. Provisioning the VLTR Cloud Instance
+### 1. Provisioning the Vultr Cloud Instance
-- Create and configure your VLTR server.
+- Create and configure your Vultr server.
 - Set up necessary firewall rules.

 ### 2. Installing WireGuard